Family Meals Focus

 Being free and relaxed with eating seemed scary at first

-Telling people to eat certain foods in certain amounts at certain times made them miserable.
+Telling people to eat certain foods in certain amounts spoiled their eating and made them miserable.

 ecSatter addresses eating attitudes and behavior, not food selection

 - Context: Take time to eat, and provide yourself with rewarding meals and snacks at regular and reliable times.

 - Attitude: Cultivate positive attitudes about eating and about food.
 Emphasize providing rather than depriving; seeking food rather than avoiding it.

 - Food acceptance: Enjoy your eating, eat foods you like, and let yourself be comfortable with and relaxed about what you eat.
 Enjoying eating supports the natural inclination to seek variety, the keystone of healthful food selection.